BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 We are left with the gauge independent bracket

-which a priori does not represent the r.h.s. of \eqref{asg_conditions} yet.
-What we want is to define a bracket that satisfies
+which a priori does not represent the asymptotic symmetry algebra yet.
+To this end, we must define a charge bracket $\{ \cdot , \cdot \}_L$ that represents \eqref{asg_structure}-\eqref{asg_structure_2}, namely one that satisfies

+Since the asymptotic symmetry algebra is generated by $\C$, the first equality implies the second.
+Therefore we focus only on the first one.
 The reason for the subscript $L$ is that every single quantity that will appear in the definition of this bracket can be derived from the gauge invariant Lagrangian $L$.
-A further requirement is that this bracket must be invariant under boundary shifts of the Lagrangian $L \longrightarrow L' = L + d l $.
-Indeed, there is an ambiguity in the split between integrable and non-integrable parts of the fundamental canonical relation \eqref{GF_fund_canon} that comes from the ambiguity in the definition of the local symplectic potential $\delta L' = E' + d \theta'$ with $E'=E$ and
+A further requirement is that this bracket must be invariant under boundary shifts of the Lagrangian $L\longrightarrow L'=L+d\,l$.
+Indeed, there is an ambiguity in the split between integrable and non-integrable parts of the fundamental canonical relation \eqref{GF_fund_canon} that comes from the ambiguity in the definition of the local symplectic potential $\delta L'=E'+d\theta'$ with $E'=E$ and